Graduate degrees: M.A. in teaching and learning; M.A.T. in teaching and learning; M.S. in teaching and learning; Ph.D. in teaching and learning

 Elementary education programs:

-developmental reading (offered in the M.A. in teaching and learning); and
+art education (offered in the M.A. in teaching and learning);

-language, literacy, and culture (offered in the Ph.D. in teaching and learning).
+language, literacy, and culture (offered in the Ph.D. in teaching and learning); and

 Secondary education programs: